systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 **arena_size** field of the header.
 If a writer needs to write to a file where the actual file size on disk is smaller than the reported value it shall immediately rotate the file and start a new one.
-If a writer is asked to write to a file with a header that is shorter than his own definition of the struct Header, he shall immediately rotate the file and start a new one.
+If a writer is asked to write to a file with a header that is shorter than its own definition of the struct Header, it shall immediately rotate the file and start a new one.

 The **n_objects** field contains a counter for objects currently available in this file.
 As objects are appended to the end of the file this counter is